 In the ECSS framework, several of the actual methods and techniques that are used to improve software dependability and safety belong to the software engineering discipline, and are therefore described in the [ECSS-E-HB-40] handbook.

 Testing is one of the primary means to ensure the dependability and safety of the software.
-The amount of testing performed on a software item should be related to its criticality.
+The amount of testing performed on a software item is related to its criticality.
 [ECSS-E-40] clause 5.8.3.5 and [ECSS-Q-80] clause 6.3.5.2 require the achievement of different test coverage goals, depending on the software criticality category.

 The tests required by [ECSS-E-40] and [ECSS-Q-80] are performed to verify the correct implementation of the design and requirement specifications.
 Additional types of test exist that can be used to improve the dependability and safety of the software.
 These include, for instance, robustness testing, which is used to demonstrate the ability of the software to function correctly in the presence of invalid inputs or stressful environmental conditions.